• Skip to primary navigation

 What do parents think about intervention programs implemented in their children’s schools?

-There’s no doubt that parents want nothing but the best for their children.
-Although being a fairly new concept, school intervention programs are turning out to be sought-after strategies that parents want their children’s schools to implement for all its benefits.
+Although a fairly new concept, school intervention programs are turning out to be sought-after strategies that parents want their children’s schools to implement for all its benefits.

 Traditionally, schools focus on developing and improving a child’s academic abilities.
-While there is inherently no problem with this, the development and improvement of a child’s behavior and mental and emotional health ends up being disregarded when they should actually be prioritized, too.
+While there is inherently no problem with this, the development and improvement of a child’s behavior and mental and emotional health end up being disregarded when they should actually be prioritized, too.

 When schools implement intervention programs, they give importance to the non-academic factors that influence a child’s growth.